felix-codexyz/azure-policy-as-code/docs/setup-guide.md

 ## Cleanup Instructions

-When you're finished testing, you may want to clean up the resources:
+When you\`re finished testing, you may want to clean up the resources:

 ### Step 1: Destroy Resources via Terraform Cloud